SEND Policy and Information Report

 What kinds of Special Educational Need can we provide for at Whitstable Junior School?

-At Whitstable Junior School we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism spectrum disorder (ASD), Asperger’s syndrome, Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), social, emotional and mental health difficulties, learning difficulties and physical difficulties.
+At Whitstable Junior School we can make provision for every kind of frequently occurring special educational need without an Education, Health and Care Plan, for instance dyslexia, dyspraxia, speech and language needs, autism spectrum condition (ASC), Asperger’s syndrome, Attention Deficit Hyperactivity Disorder (ADHD), Attention Deficit Disorder (ADD), social, emotional and mental health difficulties, learning difficulties and physical difficulties.
 There are other kinds of special educational need which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that we can make our best endeavour to meet these kinds of needs.

-The school also recently and/or currently meets the needs of children with an Education, Health and Care plan with the following kinds of special educational need: global developmental delay, ASD, speech and language disorder, specific learning disabilities.
+The school also recently and/or currently meets the needs of children with an Education, Health and Care plan with the following kinds of special educational need: global developmental delay, ASC, speech and language disorder, specific learning disabilities.
 Decisions on the admission of children with an Education, Health and Care plan are made by the Local Authority.

 The admission arrangements for children without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.